Rexomon/Finance-tracker/README.md

 ### Frontend setup

-1. Navigate to the backend directory:
+1. Navigate to the frontend directory:
 ```bash
 cd fin-fr
 ```